 Whether the applicant holds any other licenses, permits, registrations, or other qualifications required by federal or state law to promote, provide, or render advice regarding the offered goods or services;

-The length of time for which the license is required;
+The length of time for which the certificate is required;

 A description of the vehicle, including license number of the vehicle the applicant intends to use in the Town; and

 The location the applicant intends to sell goods, wares, services, or merchandise or solicit orders for the same.